openstack/swift/doc/source/overview_container_sharding.rst

 To render the large `retiring` database effectively read-only, when the :ref:`sharder_daemon` finds a container with a set of shard range records, including an `own_shard_range`, it first creates a fresh database file which will ultimately replace the existing `retiring` database.
-For a retiring db whose filename is::
+For a retiring DB whose filename is::

     <hash>.db